Multiple Income Streams Don’t Create Security — Structure Does

 • it’s flexible

-• it’s scalable short-term
+• it’s scalable in the short term

-• it often builds skills
+• it builds skills

-• illness stops it
+• illness can stop it completely

-• burnout kills consistency
+• burnout reduces consistency

-• time caps growth
+• time naturally caps growth

-Passive Income: Misunderstood and Overhyped
+Passive Income in Multiple Income Streams: Misunderstood and Overhyped

-Most “passive” streams require front-loaded effort or capital.
+In reality, true passive income is rare.
+Most “passive” streams require upfront effort or capital.

 • rental income